logicalclocks/hops-docs/docs/user_guide/hopsworks/featurestore.rst

 **Reading From the Feature Store**

-To read features from the feature store, users can use either SQL or APIs in Python and Scala.
+To read features from the feature store, users can use either SQL directly or the API-functions available in Python and Scala.
 Based on our experience with users on our platform, data scientists can have diverse backgrounds.
 Although some data scientists are very comfortable with SQL, others prefer higher level APIs.
 This motivated us to develop a query-planner to simplify user queries.
 The query-planner enables users to express the bare minimum information to fetch features from the feature store.
 For example, a user can request 100 features that are spread across 20 different feature groups by just providing a list of feature names.
 The query planner uses the metadata in the feature store to infer where to fetch the features from and how to join them together.

   .. _featurestore_query_planner.png: ../../_images/query_optimizer.png
 .. figure:: ../../imgs/feature_store/query_optimizer.png